getopt-php/getopt-php/README.markdown

 `$getopt->getOption($name)` returns the value associated with the option `name`.
 The value can be one of the following:

-* `null`, if the option does not occur in the parsed arguments
+* `null`, if the option does not occur in the parsed arguments and has no default value
+* the default value, if the option does not occur in the parsed arguments but has a default value
 * an integer, if the option occurs without argument.
 The actual value is the number of occurrences.
   In most cases this will be 1, only in case of a cumulative option it can be greater than that (eg. for `-vvv` a call to `getOption('v')` will return 3).